 Of course, the game is what’s important, and I’m delighted that I’ve finally got to try out Peter and Co’s design, albeit in a different setting with a few tweaks from the original.
 It’s a truly great game, one that feels like you’re part of an experience when you’re playing, and I recommend it with only one caveat: you MUST play it with at least five players.
 If you can, the maximum six is even better, but if you’ve only got four or less people available?
 LEAVE IT ON THE SHELF.
 You’ll be missing out a whole chunk of game.
 Rex is all about the interaction between the people around the table and with fewer players it just doesn’t feel the same.
 Save it for when you’ve got a full set of people – you won’t regret it.

 Rex: Final Days of an Empire is released through Fantasy Flight Games.
 Designed by Peter Olotka, Jack Kittredge and Bill Eberle with additional development by Corey Konieczka, John Goodenough and Christian Petersen.
 It handles between three and six players (but you’d better not play with less than five or I’ll be furious) and will take about three hours for a full game experience.
-The RRP is £49.99 but you’ll find it at Gameslore for a much more reasonable £40.99.
+You should be able to find a copy for around £45.
 And it’s well worth it.